ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Conclusion

-In this paper, we developed Autoregressive Neural TensorNet, bridging the two state-of-the-art methods in the field, tensor networks and autoregressive neural networks.
-We proved that Autoregressive Neural TensorNet is self-normalized with exact sampling, naturally generalizes the expressivity of both tensor networks and autoregressive neural networks, and inherits various symmetries from autoregressive neural networks.
-We demonstrated our approach on the challenging 2D $J_1$-$J_2$ Heisenberg model with different system sizes and couplings.
-Our results achieve better performance than both the original tensor network and autoregressive neural network while surpassing tensor networks with large bond dimension as the system size increases.
-Meanwhile, we would also like to discuss a few limitations of the current work and the future directions.
+In this paper, we developed Autoregressive Neural TensorNet, bridging the two state-of-the-art methods in the field, tensor networks, and autoregressive neural networks.
+We proved that Autoregressive Neural TensorNet is self-normalized with exact sampling, naturally generalizes the expressivity of both tensor networks and autoregressive neural networks, and inherits proper physics inductive bias (e.g. sign structures) from tensor networks and various symmetries from autoregressive neural networks.
+We demonstrated our approach on quantum state learning and the challenging 2D $J_1$-$J_2$ Heisenberg model with different system sizes and couplings.
+Our approach achieves better performance than both the original tensor network and autoregressive neural network while surpassing tensor networks with large bond dimensions as the system size increases.
+In addition, our approach is robust, independent of sign rule.
+Besides scientific applications, since both tensor networks and autoregressive neural networks have been applied to machine learning tasks such as supervised learning and generative modeling, our novel approach holds promise for better performance in these domains due to its exact sampling, expressivity, and symmetries.

-First, in this paper, we only integrated the PixelCNN with MPS.
-While PixelCNN is a powerful autoregressive neural network in 2D, MPS can be limited in 2D.
-Nevertheless, our approach is general and would work with arbitrary autoregressive neural network and tensor network for any spatial dimension and boundary condition.
-One fruitful direction would be to investigate the combination from other powerful autoregressive neural networks such as RNNs and Transformers, together with more advanced tensor networks such as MERA and PEPS.
-More powerful component networks will allow the design of more flexible and expressive Autoregressive Neural TensorNets dependent on different dimensionality and correlation of the physical system.

-Second, while we applied our approach for the challenging 2D $J_1$-$J_2$ Heisenberg model and achieved better than state-of-the-art performance, it will be of great interest to explore the applicability of our methods to other systems in high energy physics, condensed matter physics and quantum chemistry.

-Third, although this work focuses on ground state problems, our approach can be naturally extended to finite-temperature and real-time simulations, taking advantage of existing algorithms for both tensor networks and autoregressive neural networks in those contexts.
-Since we have proved that Autoregressive Neural TensorNet has greater expressivity than tensor networks and autoregressive neural networks, our approach can build on the state-of-the-art performance of these two methods in a variety of further physics applications.

-Besides scientific applications, since both tensor networks and autoregressive neural networks have been applied to machine learning tasks such as supervised learning and generative modeling, Autoregressive Neural TensorNet can also be naturally applied to these other contexts.
-Our novel approach holds promise for better performance in these other domains due to its exact sampling, expressivity, and symmetries.